 Our Head of School

-One of my central goals as a school leader is to ensure that GHA is a place that excites childrens' curiosity.
+One of our central goals as a school is to ensure that GHA is a place that excites childrens' curiosity.
 It is a truism that we can never teach a student everything of value prior to graduation.
 What we can do, however, is instill in our students the desire to keep questioning.
 Our goal as educators should be to help our students develop a thirst for inquiry.

 Education, of course, is about learning and knowing, but it is more than that.
 It should also be about the continual unfolding of one's ignorance.
 It is about confronting one's ignorance, being excited by it, and discovering the resources to make a dent in it.
 The role of the teacher, therefore, is to show students that questions are not necessarily a sign of ignorance but the engine that fuels discovery.
 Knowledge grows out of questions.
 In turn, knowledge generates new questions.